Manoj Kumar Yadav (Jharkhand politician)

 Manoj Kumar Yadav (born 22 December 1956) is an Indian politician from Hazaribagh district, Jharkhand.
 He is presently the Member of the Legislative Assembly (MLA) from Barhi assembly constituency as a Bharatiya Janata Party (BJP) member.
 He is the Chairman of Jharkhand's Public Accounts Committee (PAC) since January 2025.

 Early life and education

 Manoj Kumar Yadav was born on 22 December 1956 in Jharkhand.
 He did B.Sc. from Ram Lakhan Singh Yadav College affiliated with the Ranchi University in 1975.

 About

 Between 1995 and 2014, Manoj Yadav has been elected four times from Barhi seat as MLA on Indian National Congress (INC) symbol.
 He was the senior-most politician in party but left the Congress and joined Bharatiya Janata Party (BJP) in 2018.

 Manoj Yadav unsuccessfully contested from Barhi in 5th Jharkhand Assembly election on BJP symbol.
-In 2024, he once again became MLA from Barhi Vidhan Sabha and became member of the 6th Jharkhand Assembly.
+In 2024, he was elected once again as MLA from Barhi and became a member of the 6th Jharkhand Assembly.